a-One-Fan/Drakengard-3-cheats-test/README.md

 For using the script (control.py): Turn off any multiplayer games to not flag any anti-cheats.
 Get python (preferably 3.10), and cheat engine.
 Open up cheat engine and RPCS3.
 Run the game, get into a level, run the script, e.g. double click it. *On launch, the script will auomatically install the pynput module for you.* If you don't want your python environment polluted, you can make a venv first.
 Otherwise, follow the script's instructions.

+Namely: Find the address of the recompiled code that writes the player's position with cheat engine, set a breakpoint, copy-paste rax, and preferably nop the 3 movs.

 # Stuff found so far